dstanesc/Dockerize.Tinylicious/README.md

 ```

-In-flight (to be ordered) operations are stored in memory, hence they are lost when the `tinylicious` process is abruptly terminated (ie. `kill -9`, `docker-compose kill`, etc.).
-However graceful termination (ie. `kill -15`, `docker-compose down`, etc.) will allow the process to flush the in-memory operations.
+In-flight (being ordered and not yet confirmed) operations are stored in memory, hence they are lost when the `tinylicious` process is abruptly terminated (ie. `kill -9`, `docker-compose kill`, etc.).
+However graceful termination (ie. `kill -15`, `docker-compose down`, etc.) will allow the process to confirm and flush the in-memory operations to the disk.

-`docker-compose down`
+Example `docker-compose down` behavior.

 ![compose down](./img/compose-down.gif)

-`docker-compose kill`
+Example `docker-compose kill` behavior.

 ![compose kill](./img/compose-kill.gif)

+See also [shared-tree-map library](https://github.com/dstanesc/shared-tree-map), [shared-tree-map hello world](https://github.com/dstanesc/shared-tree-map-hello), [shared-tree-map sync library](https://github.com/dstanesc/shared-tree-map-sync) for more details on testing.

 ## Licenses